This place is great for tourist; local or foreign for short or long stays.

 ACCOMODATIONS for 1-2 Guest

 The building has only two tenants, the upstairs neighbor and me.
 My place is the full first floor, which is a 2 bedroom, 1 bath with kitchen/dining room, and living room.
 Your room is in the back with the view of the park.
-It’s a private room with 2 daybeds, good for a single person or double with a friend, and the beds can always be pushed together for a queen size bed if you’re a couple or just want more room sleeping.
-There is a closet you can use as well to unpack and settle in for your stay.
+It’s a private room with 2 daybeds, good for a single person or double with a friend or relative.
+There is a closet you can use as well as a dresser to unpack and settle in for your stay.
 We’ll have a shared bathroom, and you’ll have access to the kitchen and living room.
-There is always coffee, tea and fruit for free.
+There is always coffee, tea, fruit and toast to make your mornings easy.
 If you need a washer and dryer they are in the lower level basement and free with everything you’ll need there.
 Linens and towels are provided.
 Free wireless Internet access.

 ATTRACTIONS NEAR BY